 Figure 5.
 The MDS results of the similarity matrices acquired from the Multi-Items Rearrangement task and the Paired-Comparison task.
 The numbers indicate the items in Figure 4.

+Figure 6.
+The estimated time for completing the similarity matric of different numbers of items in the item pool with different number of items presented in a trial.
+The red bar indicates the estimated time required for completing the Paired-Comparison task.
+The other bars represent the estimated time required for completing the Multi-Items Arrangement task with different number of items in a trial.